abelcallejo/wordpress-environment/README.md

 ## Installation

-Installing the W18T library can be done in 3 different methods.
-Select the one that suits you best.
+Integrating the W18T library to your project can be done in 3 ways.
+Select the method that suits you best.

 ### Method A